apache/datafusion-comet/docs/source/contributor-guide/plugin_overview.md

 `CometScanRule` replaces any Parquet scans with Comet operators.
 There are different paths for v1 and v2 data sources.

-### Parquet v1 Data Sources

-When reading from Parquet v1 data sources, Comet replaces `FileSourceScanExec` with a `CometScanExec`, which provides a vectorized Parquet reader.
+When reading from Parquet v1 data sources, Comet replaces `FileSourceScanExec` with a `CometScanExec`, and for v2 data sources, `BatchScanExec` is replaced with `CometBatchScanExec`.
+In both cases, Comet replaces Spark's Parquet reader with a custom vectorized Parquet reader.
 This is similar to Spark's vectorized Parquet reader used by the v2 Parquet data source but leverages native code for decoding Parquet row groups directly into Arrow format.

-Comet only supports a subset of data types and will fall back to Spark's `FileSourceScanExec` if unsupported types exist. `CometSparkToColumnarExec` will then convert Spark rows to Arrow arrays.

-Note that both `spark.comet.exec.enabled=true` and `spark.comet.convert.parquet.enabled=true` must be set to enable the conversion of `FileSourceScanExec` output into Arrow format.

-### Parquet v2 Data Sources

-When reading from Parquet v2 data sources, Comet replaces `BatchScanExec` with `CometBatchScanExec`, which wraps Spark's vectorized Parquet reader.
-Spark batches are later converted to Arrow batches before being passed to native execution.

-Comet only supports a subset of data types and will fall back to Spark's `BatchScanExec` if unsupported types exist. `CometSparkToColumnarExec` will then convert Spark columnar batches to Arrow arrays.

-Note that both `spark.comet.exec.enabled=true` and `spark.comet.convert.parquet.enabled=true` must be set to enable the conversion of `BatchScanExec` output into Arrow format.
+Comet only supports a subset of data types and will fall back to Spark's scan if unsupported types exist.
+Comet can still accelerate the rest of the query execution in this case because `CometSparkToColumnarExec` will convert the output from Spark's can to Arrow arrays.
+Note that both `spark.comet.exec.enabled=true` and `spark.comet.convert.parquet.enabled=true` must be set to enable this conversion.

 ## CometExecRule